planetarysoftware/TSC/TSC-Charter.md

 * **Project**: a technical collaboration effort, e.g. a subsystem, that is organized through the project creation process and approved by the TSC.

+* **Ownership**: of an open-source software project remains with the person or persons who have the right, recognized by the community at large, to contribute to and distribute modified versions.
+Unless specifically stated in the project application, the open-source definition of ownership will be used, meaning, the project is essentially owned by the existing or newly created project community.

 [Consensus Seeking]: http://en.wikipedia.org/wiki/Consensus-seeking_decision-making
 [Condorcet]: http://en.wikipedia.org/wiki/Condorcet_method